getify/LABjs/README.md

 LABjs (Loading And Blocking JavaScript)
 =======================================

+**NOTE: LABjs is now 3 years old, and has been stable (no bug fixes/patches) for almost a year.
+It accomplished its goal of leading the way to usher in dynamic script loading techniques to improve web performance.
+Furthermore, the community clearly prefers (by and large) the AMD pattern.
+Therefore, as of today, July 25, 2012, no further development effort is likely to occur on this project.
+Thank you to the community for your support of this project over the last 3 years.**

 LABjs is a dynamic script loader intended to replace the use of the ugly, non-performant &lt;script> tag with a flexible and performance-optimized alternative API.

 The defining characteristic of LABjs is the ability to load *all* JavaScript files in parallel, as fast as the browser will allow, but giving you the option to ensure proper execution order if you have dependencies between files.